-The MDHI is responsible for coordinating with all seven counties in the Denver area and various local providers to ensure that the needs of the homeless population are met.
+The MDHI is responsible for coordinating with all seven counties in the Denver area and various local providers to ensure that the needs of the growing homeless population are met.
 MDHI coordinates programs, including supportive services, emergency shelter, transitional housing and permanent-supportive housing to prevent homelessness.
 HMIS is the system used for tracking data on local homeless populations and administering MDHI services and program funding.
 While the Town of Castle Rock lacks these resources locally, it maintains a close relationship with the MDHI and refers for services as needed.

-The Town of Castle Rock engages with MDHI to address the needs of individuals experiencing homelessness to necessary services.
+The Town of Castle Rock is a new entitlement community, and is not yet set up to assess individual needs of homeless persons and report specific HMIS data for the Town.
+The Town will continue to engage with MDHI to reach out to and refer individuals to necessary services.
 Several service providers that are located near or within the Town currently reach out to homeless populations, including Catholic Charities, Help and Hope Center, Parker Task Force, and SECOR Cares.